-- 25. Double click the microblaze_0 processor in the System tab of XPS.
-To use standard I/O (printf, etc.), the peripheral to be used for standard I/O must also be setup for the processor.
-In the Library/OS Parameters tab, select the STDIN and STDOUT peripherals to be RS232.
-Click OK. - 26.
-Double click on Software Projects in the Applications tab of XPS.
+- 22. Double click on Add Software Application Project... in the Applications tab of XPS.
 For the Project Name, type mb0_default.
+Any name will do here, but this name is nicely descriptive: the project will run on the processor named microblaze_0 (hence "mb0") and it is the default application for that processor.
 Click OK.
 A new project should appear in the Applications tab.
-In the list of Software Projects in the Applications tab, right click on Default:microblaze_0_xmdstub.
-Click Mark to Initialize BRAMs. - 27.
-Double click on the project mb0_default.
+In the list of Software Projects in the Applications tab, right click on Default: microblaze_0_xmdstub.
+Make sure Mark to Initialize BRAMs is checked.
+Do the same for Project: mb0_default. - 23.
+Double click on Project: mb0_default.
 A dialog box will open to allow users to set compiler settings for the project.
-In the Environment tab, select XMDStub as the Mode.
-In the Optimizations tab, select Do not generate debug symbols.
-Click OK. - 28.
+In the Environment tab, select XmdStub as the Application Mode.
+In the Optimizations tab, uncheck the Generate Debug Symbols option.
+Click OK. - 24.
 Expand the mb0_default project in the Applications tab of XPS.
-Right click on Sources and select Add File.
+Right click on Sources and select Add Existing Files....
 Browse to the code subdirectory of the project and select the lab1.c source file.
+Click open.

-Hit the open button on the dialog box. - The source files added are listed in Sources under the mb0_default section of the Applications tab. - 29.
-In previous versions of EDK, we would now have to set driver levels and device drivers.
-This process has been automated in EDK 6.3i, but will be a subject that will be covered in future labs.
+The source files added are listed in Sources under the mb0_default section of the Applications tab.